hth313/Calypsi-tool-chains/README.md

 * [Hello World for C256U](https://github.com/hth313/Calypsi-65816-hello-world)
-  is a simple Hello World project which uses the Foenix C256 board support as a submodule
+  is a simple Hello World project which uses the Foenix C256 board

 * [Foenix F256](https://github.com/hth313/Calypsi-65816-F256) board support
-  for the F256 and F256K retro computers.
-You can find more information about these computers at https://c256foenix.com
+  for the F256 computers.
+  You can find more information at https://wildbitscomputing.com/

 * [On target debugger agent](https://github.com/hth313/Calypsi-remote-debug)